algoflora/cloregram/README.md

 ### API

 Public API functions to interact with user are located in `cloregram.api` namespace.
-For now, support for media, locations, and many other features is missing.
+For now, support of many features like locations etc is missing.
+Support of media is very limited.
 Framework is still in active development.

 Example usage:
 ```clojure